fpaton/FiveThirtyEight-Webscrape/README.md

 The final Data frames are titled ``` nl.odds ``` and ``` al.odds ```.

 **Notes:**
-I developed this to primarily test/ learn statistical learning models; using FiveThirtyEight's predictions as another variable in GLMs or as a bayesian prior.

 Google's R style guide is followed.